siamakn/temp-nomad-onboarding-workshop/docs/Module4/M4_3_nomad_example1/M4_3_2_rest_api_nomad_example.md

 ```

 ### Retrieving Multiple Entries
-Suppose we want to obtain the `entry_id` of the 120 **most recently** uploaded entries while keeping the query criteria the same.
+Suppose we want to obtain the `entry_id` of the 120 **most recently** uploaded entries while maintaining the same query criteria.
 In our previous example, the `pagination` had `"page_size": 1`, which retrieved only one entry.
-NOMAD's API allows setting the `page_size` up to 10000.
 NOMAD's API allows setting the `page_size` up to 10000.
 We can also specify parameters such as `order_by` and `order`.

 To achieve this, we can modify the `pagination` in our POST request: set the `page_size` to 120, and change `order_by` and `order` to "upload_create_time" and "desc", respectively.